cfpb/sbl-project/README.md

 [**epic**](https://github.com/cfpb/sbl-project/issues?q=is%3Aopen+is%3Aissue+epic).
 We use these issues for the initial research and discussion before we take on the underlying user stories.

-### UX and design

-We also do most of our UX and design on **epic** issues.
-This work includes producing wireframes and mockups, gathering background information, and user research.
-We don't start work on any user stories until this upfront work has been completed.

 ## Milestones

 We use [**Milestones**](https://github.com/cfpb/sbl-project/milestones)